-Lundin Mining Peru SAC ("Lundin") optioned the property and undertook an exploration program on the Elida property from 2013 to 2016 which consisted of regional and detailed geological mapping, drone topographic surveying, rock geochemistry, ground magnetics, induced polarization ("IP"), and ultimately the drilling of 18 diamond drill holes ("DDH") (Figure 8, Figure 9).
+Lundin Mining Peru SAC ("Lundin") optioned the property and undertook an exploration program on the Elida property from 2013 to 2016 which consisted of regional and detailed geological mapping, drone topographic surveying, rock geochemistry, ground magnetics, induced polarization ("IP"), and ultimately the drilling of 18 diamond drill holes ("DDH") (Figure 8).

 Regional geological mapping was undertaken at a district scale of 1:10,000, with local detailed mapping at a scale of 1:2,500.
-A concurrent rock geochemistry sampling program was also completed; this part of the program included radiometric age-dating of four rock samples by a Uranium238/Lead206 method on magmatic zircon.
+A concurrent rock geochemistry sampling program was also completed; this part of the program included radiometric age-dating of four rock samples by a Uranium/Lead method on magmatic zircon.
 Eight lines of ground magnetics with a total coverage of 19.5 kilometres and 12 induced polarization/resistivity lines using a pole-dipole configuration, at 100 metres spacing along NW-SE oriented survey lines were conducted from January to March, 2014.
 Thirty additional lines of ground magnetic surveying, at 100 metres spacing with NE-SW oriented lines totalling 76.26 kilometres was carried out in July 2014.

 Figure 8.
-Elida exploration targets within a 2 x 2 kilometre zone of phyllic alteration.
+Five exploration target representing individual porphyry centres at Elida.
+The targets are within a $2 \times 2$ kilometre zone of phyllic alteration.
 Drill holes are shown in and around Target 1.